Alexander Lambert

-Alexander Lambert (November 1, 1863 – December 31, 1929) was a pianist and a piano teacher.
+Alexander Lambert (November 1, 1863 – December 31, 1929) was a Polish-American pianist and piano teacher.

 Biography

 He was born on November 1, 1863, in Warsaw, Poland, to Henry Lambert.

 He graduated from the Vienna Conservatory of Music in 1878.

 After moving to New York, he was faculty of New York College of Music.
 His students included Jerome Kern, Alfred Newman, Anita Socola Specht, and Fannie Morris Spencer.
 He also taught at the Curtis Institute of Music in Philadelphia.
 His book, Piano Method for Beginners, was published by G. Schirmer.